ecedreamer/SoftwareDesign/Chapters/Chapter4_Database_Design/4_Normalization.md

 **Anomaly caused by Partial Dependency:**

-**Insert Anomaly:** If a PD exists, you might insert a record with a valid value for the partial key (e.g., class_id) but a missing value for the dependent attribute (major).
-This violates data integrity as a complete picture of a student might be missing essential information.
+**Update Anomaly:** If a partial dependency exists, updating a value might require changes in multiple rows.
+For instance, if Department Name was dependent on part of the primary key and the department name changes, all rows with that partial key would need to be updated.

+**Insert Anomaly:** Difficulty in adding new records when some attributes are not yet known.
+For example, if we need to insert a new department without any employees, we can’t do so without a corresponding employee entry.

+**Delete Anomaly:** Deleting a record might remove more information than intended.
+For example, deleting the last employee of a department could result in losing department information.

 ### Transitive Dependency